What is hospice?

 Myth: A physician decides whether a patient should receive hospice care and which agency should provide that care.

 Reality: The role of the physician is to recommend care, whether hospice or traditional curative care.
 It is the patient’s right (or in some cases, the right of the person who holds power of attorney) and decision to determine when hospice is appropriate and which program suits his or her needs.
+The hospice medical director reviews each patient’s situation and determines if the patient is eligible for hospice care.

 Myth: To be eligible for hospice care, a patient must already be bedridden.